 THE infamy of this bargain had fuch influence on the Scotch parliament, that they once voted, that the King should be protected and his liberty infifted on.
-But the general assembly interposed, and pronounced, that, as he had refused the covenant, which was preffed on him, it became not the godly to concern themselves about his fortunes.
+But the general assembly interposed, and pronounced, that, as he had refused the covenant, which was pressed on him, it became not the godly to concern themselves about his fortune.
 After this declaration, it behoved the parliament to retract their vote.

-INTELLIGENCE of the final resolution of the Scotch nation to deliver him up. was brought to the King; and he happened, at that very time, to be playing at chess\.
+INTELLIGENCE of the final resolution of the Scotch nation to deliver him up, was brought to the King; and he happened, at that very time, to be playing at ches\.
 Such command of temper did he enjoy, that he continued his game without interruption; and none of the bye-standers could perceive, that the letter, which he perused, had brought him news of any consequence.
-The English commissioners, who, some days after, came to take him under their custody, were admitted to kiss his hands; and he received them with the same grace and chearfulness, as if they had travelled on no other errand, but to pay court to him.
-The old Earl of Pembroke in particular, who was one of them, he congratulated on his strength and vigour, that he was still able, during such a season, to perform so long a journey, in company with so many young people.
-This felf-command of Charles was united to perfect candour and fincerity: Otherways, it had merited but small praise.
+The English commissioners, who, some days after, came to receive him, he admitted to kiss his hands with the same grace and cheerfulness, as if they had travelled on no other errand, but to pay court to him.
+The old Earl of Pembroke, who was one of them, he congratulated on his strength and vigor, that he was still able, during such a season, to perform so long a journey, in company with so many young people.
+This self-command of Charles was united to perfect candor and sincerity: Otherways, it had merited but small praise.

-THE King, being delivered over by the Scotch to the English commissioners was conducted, under a guard, to Holmby, in the county of Northampton.
-On his journey, the whole country flocked to behold him, moved partly King delivering up by the by curiofity, partly by compassion and affection.
-If any still retained rancour scotch. against him, in his present condition, they passed in silence; while his wellwishers, more generous than prudent, accompanied his march with tears, with acclamations, and with prayers for his fafety +.
-That antient superstition likewife, of defiring the king's touch in scrophulous distempers, seemed to acquire fresh credit among the people, from the general tenderness, which began to prevail for this virtuous and unhappy monarch.
+King delivered up by the Scotch.
+AT Newcastle, the English commissioners, receiving the King from the Scotch army, conducted him, under a guard, to Holmby, in the country of Northampton.
+On his journey, the whole country slocked to behold him, moved partly by curiosity, partly by compassion and affection.
+If any still retained rancor against him, in this forlorne condition, they passed in silence; while his well-wishers, more generous than prudent, accompanied his march with tears, with acclamations, and with prayers for his fasety †.
+That antient superstition too, of desiring the king's touch in scrophulous distempers, seemed to acquire fresh credit among the people, from the general tenderness, which began to prevail for this virtuous and unhappy monarch.